Aerospace Seminar Series

 sign “Galileo”).
 Over his 17+ years as Flight, he led numerous Shuttle assembly missions,

-Russians removed a live pyro bolt from the Soyuz.
-He helped lead the NASA Mission
+removed a live pyro bolt from the Soyuz.
+He helped lead the NASA Mission Operations

-Operations team that operated Boeing’s Starliner spacecraft, including on the ill-fated
+team that operated Boeing’s Starliner spacecraft, including on the ill-fated Orbital

-Orbital Flight Test in 2019.
-In 2022, he retired from the ISS program office and
+Flight Test in 2019.
+In 2022, he retired from the ISS program office and joined Blue

-joined Blue Origin.
-While at Blue Origin, he has led mission operations for the Orbital
+Origin.
+While at Blue Origin, he has led mission operations for the Orbital Reef,

-Reef, the crewed space vehicle, and the New Shepard suborbital program, while also
+the crewed space vehicle, and the New Shepard suborbital program, while also contributing

-contributing to the New Glenn project.
-Since July, he has been working part-time
+to the New Glenn project.
+Since July, he has been working part-time at Blue Origin

-at Blue Origin while also working on a book about the Commercial Crew Program, a novel
+while also working on a book about the Commercial Crew Program, a novel about time

 October 16, 2025